JamesTheGiblet/wheelie/docs/PotentialFieldNavigation.md

 # Fluid Movement via Potential Field Navigation: Swarm Robot Navigation Theory

-*Design Document for ESP32-Based Swarm Robot Navigation Systems*
+## Design Document for ESP32-Based Swarm Robot Navigation Systems

+---

+> **Note:** Wheelie is the foundational and test bot for this series.
+The theory, architecture, and code described here were first validated on Wheelie, but are intended for all ESP32-based swarm robots in the collection.

 ---